anitaposch/learn-bitcoin/manuscript/301-staircase.md

 ![3 steps to financial sovereignty](resources/_staircase-sovereignty-3-steps.png)

-**Groundfloor** You are a precoiner, since your read my book you are interested in Bitcoin, but do not own any.
+**Groundfloor** You are a precoiner, since you read my book you are interested in Bitcoin, but do not own any.

 **1st floor** You are getting to know BTC with a custodial solution on a centralized exchange, you don't control any of the keys.
 You have some independence because you're invested in a cryptocurrency and not solely fiat anymore.
 But it's not a lot of independence because you rely on a third party, which comes with the counter-party risks mentioned above.
 You are on the **"not your keys, not your coins" level**.